S&P cuts Greece's rating over prolonged talks with lenders

 Germany's finance minister said on Wednesday there was no prospect of the euro zone reaching a deal with Athens on economic reforms that would unlock bailout funds at an April 24 meeting of euro zone finance ministers in Latvia's capital Riga.

-S&P said it believed the Greek government will have exhausted its cash if there is no agreement by May 12, when Greece is due to make a 760 million euro (547 million pound) payment to the IMF.
+S&P said it believed the Greek government will have exhausted its cash if there is no agreement by May 12, when Greece is due to make a 760 million euro payment to the IMF.

 It also gave Greece a negative outlook, which means it could lower its rating within a year if it judged that the likelihood of a distressed exchange of Greek commercial debt had increased further.